malramsay64/phd-thesis/05_Crystal_Melting/results.md

 can be explained by the dynamics, which is indicated by the values approaching zero.
 ](../Projects/Crystal_Melting/figures/normalised_melting_err.svg){#fig:normalised_melting}

+### Comparison to Lewis--Wahnström

+The growth occurs over a period of $\approx 5\tau_S$ within the Lewis-Wahnström model. [@Pedersen2011]

+Here the fastest melting rate is $\approx 0.4 \tau_R$ so in 5 units a single layer will have melted.

+If we were modelling OTP the simulation timescale would be \SI{3e-5}{\seconds}, four times longer than the results from @Pedersen2011 and we are not even below the melting point.

+The growth of crystals in the trimer is at least two orders of magnitude slower than that of the Lewis--Wahnström model.
+It is somewhat difficult to make a comparison since no publications made their code or data available.

+## Modelling Melting Rates

 Theory which describes the temperature dependence of the melting rate, formulated from a characteristic dynamic timescale of the system and the chemical potential energy difference between the phases.